py2ai/py2ai.github.io/_posts/2020-11-13-How-to-make-a-real-time-voice-plot-in-PyQt5.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: audiolive
-summary: How to make a GUI using PyQt5 and Matplotlib to plot real-time data
+description: How to make a GUI using PyQt5 and Matplotlib to plot real-time data
 ---

 <br>